Samantha-uk/one/home-assistant/zigzag-panel/README.md

 - [Home Assistant](https://www.home-assistant.io/) - version `2020.12.0` or more recent.
 - [ZHA](https://www.home-assistant.io/integrations/zha/) - A Home Assistant Zigbee Integration.
  _The plugin architecture of Zigzag means new sources of Zigbee information can be easily added.
 Support for zigbee2mqtt is under investigation._
+- A browser/os/driver combination that supports WebGL.
+Zigzag requires WebGL to work.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/grass.png)](#installation-steps)